Kaiser Max-class ironclad (1875): Service history

 The three ships spent the 1870s laid up in Pola; budgetary issues prevented the ironclad fleet from being active.
 In 1881, Prinz Eugen was mobilized for the first time to take part in an international naval demonstration against the Ottoman Empire to force it to transfer the city of Ulcinj to Montenegro in accordance with the terms of the 1878 Congress of Berlin.
-In 1888, all three ships travelled to Barcelona, Spain, with several other major warships to take part in the opening ceremonies for the Barcelona Universal Exposition.
+In 1888, all three ships traveled to Barcelona, Spain, with several other major warships to take part in the opening ceremonies for the Barcelona Universal Exposition.
 This was the largest squadron of the Austro-Hungarian Navy that had operated outside the Adriatic up to that point.
 The three ships participated in fleet training exercises in June and July 1889.

 The three Kaiser Maxes were stricken from the naval register after the turn of the century to free up funds for new construction projects.
 Kaiser Max and Don Juan d'Austria were deleted from the list in December and June 1904, respectively, though Prinz Eugen lingered on until December 1912.
 The first two ships became floating barracks and Prinz Eugen was converted into a repair ship and renamed Vulkan.
 All three members of the class remained in the navy's inventory through World War I; Italy seized Kaiser Max and Vulkan, though both were awarded to the Royal Yugoslav Navy in the postwar peace negotiations.
 Italy refused to relinquish Vulkan, the fate of which is unknown, but Kaiser Max was transferred to Yugoslavia and renamed Tivat.
 The ship was either scrapped in 1924, or kept in the Yugoslav inventory until the country was overrun in the Axis invasion during World War II, her fate after falling back into Italian hands unknown.
 Don Juan d'Austria, meanwhile, sank under uncertain circumstances in 1919 before she could be seized by the victorious Allied powers.